loconomics/loconomics-backend/doc/development.md

 ### Authentication

 Logging in/out, account management, etc. is presently handled in the current backend, but the new backend needs access to this status.
 As such, the current backend provisions a UUID token to authenticated users, which the frontend treats as a bearer token.
-The new backend looks up the user by token and populates `this.req.user` and `this.req.authenticated`.
+The new backend looks up the user by token and populates `this.req.user`.

 [api/controllers/test/authentication.ts](../api/controllers/test/authentication.ts) demonstrates accessing the authenticated user from within an action.
 Actions where authentication is required are indicated by adding a [policy](https://sailsjs.com/documentation/concepts/policies) entry in [config/policies.js](../config/policies.js) to the [auth policy](../api/policies/auth.ts) which handles both authentication and authorization.

 Low-level details of implementing authentication are handled by [Passport](http://www.passportjs.org), which lets us pick from hundreds of additional authentication strategies to add if desired.

-If authentication is optional for an action, then simply check for the presence of `this.req.authenticated` or `this.req.user` in your actions.
-Note that `this.req.authenticated` may go away at some point in favor of just checking truthiness of `this.req.user`.
+If authentication is optional for an action, then simply check for the presence of `this.req.user` in your actions.

 Note that, because the process of obtaining an authentication token is currently performed in the current backend, the process to access authenticated endpoints in local instances is a bit clunky.
 The best way I've found to do this is as follows: